From extraction to design

 Carester digitalises the liquid- liquid extraction stage

-• Static: this is the first version of the application.
-It will allow Carester to predict the final state according to the operating conditions and initial state.
-The static mode is essential for accurately designing installations.
+• Static: the first version of the application, now available, predicts the final state of the product as a function of operating conditions and the initial state.
+This static mode is essential for plant sizing.

-• Simulate the impact of changes in processes, raw materials and operating conditions
+• To simulate the impact of changes in processes, raw materials or operating conditions